 Draft Plan

 The draft plan for public review is available here.
 We invite comments and questions, and any received by January 15 will inform the final report.
-We will then finalize the plan and submit it to the City at the end of January.
+We are finalizing the plan to submit to the City in June 2025.
+The plan groups its recommendations into six main areas.

 How to get engaged